 The Memorial in Waterloo-place to the braves of the Guards brigade, who perished in the Crimea, is making progress.
-We are indebted to our contemporary, the Builder, which must be the best of authority on such a matter, for the following particulars :- It will be some 37 or 38 feet high.
-The front of the pedestal, at some 11 feet from the ground, will be occupied by three soldiers-a Grenadier, a Fusilier, and a Coldstream of her Majesty's brigade of Guards, in their full marching costume as they fought at Inkermann.
+We are indebted to our contemporary, the Builder, which must be the best of authority on such a matter, for the following particulars :-- It will be some 37 or 38 feet high.
+The Bushler, and a Coldstream of her Majesty's brigade of Guards, in their full marching costume as they fought at Inkermann.
 These figures will be about 8 feet 6 inches in height.
 Their respective flags will be behind them: thus altogether forming a pyramidal group.
-These flags rest against a second anite pedestal, on which, and above the flags, wi stand a figure of Honour, with her arms extended wide, and in her hands and on her arms will be wreaths of honour.
+These flags rest against a second granite pedestal, on which, and above the flags, will stand a figure of Honour, with her arms extended wide, and in her hands and on her arms will be stand a figure of Honour, with her arms extended wide, and in her hands and on her arms will be wreaths of honour.
 This figure will be 10 feet high.
-The inscription Leneath her will be "Honour to the Brave;" and beneath the guards "Tria juncta in uno," the motto of the brigade.
-The four figures will be cast out of brass cannon taken at Sebastopol, and given by Government.
-Behind, on the near face, will be a pile of actual broken Russian guns, burst and mutilated, as they were found in Schastopol, which is a new feature in a monument.
-These are the general characteristics of the memorial, but on the sides will be introduced a slight degree of decoration in the sorts of sunk relievo used by the Egyptians, who were so accustomed to deal with large surfaces of granite, and which, with due attention, might be introduced with good effect occasionally into our own granite treatment.
-The foundation is in, up to the ground line, and is a mass of concrete some 17 feet by 15, by 10 feet deep.
-No portion of the granite pedestal has yet been placed, nor will any portion of the work be hurried.
-The in their bill of fare of sufficient nevelty to demand a in the metropolis, and of course every possible care must be taken to render it in some degree worthy of the site.
+The inscription beneath her will be "Honour to the Brave;" and beneath the guards "Tria juncta in uno," the motto of the brigades.
+The four figures will be cast out of brass cannon taken at Sebas-topol, and given by Government.
+Behind, on the near face, will be a pile of actual broken Russian guns, burst and mutilated, as they were found in Sebastopol, which is a new feature in a monument.
+These are the general characteristics of the memo-rial, but on the sides will be introduced a slight depromised by a second second must be taken to render it in some degree worthy of the site.,